umerhashimqureshi/umerhashimqureshi/README.md

   <img align="left" alt="Umer's LinkedIn" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>

-<p>Hi, I'm [Umer Hashim Qureshi](https://twitter.com/umerhqureshi), a passionate self-taught Full Stack Web/Mobile Developer from Pakistan.
+Hi, I'm [Umer Hashim Qureshi](https://twitter.com/umerhqureshi), a passionate self-taught Full Stack Web/Mobile Developer from Pakistan.
 My enthusiasm for programming lies with devising thoughts and making them work out as expected with rich interfaces.
-I take extraordinary consideration in the experience, engineering, and code nature of the things I assemble.</p>
+I take extraordinary consideration in the experience, engineering, and code nature of the things I assemble.

-<p>I'm likewise an open-source aficionado and maintainer.
-I took in a great deal from the open-source local area and I love the way coordinated effort and information sharing occurred through open-source.</p>
+I'm likewise an open-source aficionado and maintainer.
+I took in a great deal from the open-source local area and I love the way coordinated effort and information sharing occurred through open-source.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...